Header VBVD Prijs

 Free

 The four nominees were selected from candidates put forward by scouts Nico Anklam, Karen Archey, Julika Bosch, Lieneke Hulshof, Xander Karskens, Maia Kenney and Berber Meindertsma.
-The winner will be chosen by a three-member jury: artist Hadassah Emmerich, writer and art critic Hans den Hartog Jager, and Rieke Righolt, director of museum van Bommel van Dam.
+The winner was chosen by a three-member jury: artist Hadassah Emmerich, writer and art critic Hans den Hartog Jager, and Rieke Righolt, director of the Van Bommel van Dam Museum.
 The prize?
-A cash sum of 5,000 euros and the purchase of a work for the museum’s collection.
+A cash sum of 5,000 euros and the purchase of a work for the museum collection.

 • KERS Full Res Jde Waart 21 5 25 3 verkleind